 The development of the Gippsland Logistics Precinct establishes a centre for the efficient and cost effective movement of freight to and from the Gippsland region.

 ⊘ GIPPSLAND LOGISTICS

-The Gippsland Logistics Precinct is a centre for the efficient and cost effective movement of freight to
+The Gippsland Logistics Precinct is a centre for the efficient and cost effective movement of freight to and from the Gippsland region.

-The following objectives also reflect the vision for the Gippsland Logistics Precinct:
+the Gippsland Logistics Precinct: